RDF-STaX/rdf-stax.github.io/docs/use-it.md

 RDF stream type usage is often a subjective matter, so RDF-STaX provides [facilities](ontology.md) for making *subjective* assertions about RDF stream types.
 For example: *I see this resource as an RDF graph stream, because (...)*, as opposed to strict, universal classification.

-The assertions can be made by anyone, anywhere – be it in the metadata of your resource, when discussing research works and software, or elsewhere.
+**The assertions can be made by anyone, anywhere.
+You can use RDF-STaX to annotate published streams, datasets, research papers, software, and more.**

 ## Annotating RDF stream types

 Making a statement about something's RDF stream type is very straightforward.
-For example, to say that `#!turtle <https://example.org/some-resource>` is an RDF graph stream, you would use the following RDF:
+For example, to say that `#!turtle <https://example.org/some-resource>` is an RDF graph stream, you would use the `#!turtle stax:RdfStreamTypeUsage` class:

 ```turtle
 @prefix stax: <https://w3id.org/stax/ontology#> .